vk-cs/docs-public/docs/en/dbs/dbaas/instructions/create/create-single-replica/create-single-replica.md

         The name of each replica consists of the instance name and a suffix with the host sequence number (for example, `my-instance-3`).
 Instance hosts numbering starts with `1`.

         {/note}

-      - **SSH access key**: select an existing key or create a new one.

-        The key is used to [connect to instance hosts via SSH](/en/computing/iaas/instructions/vm/vm-connect/vm-connect-nix).

    1. Set up a backup.
 If necessary, the backup parameters can be [set](/en/storage/backups/instructions/create-backup-plan) or [changed](/en/storage/backups/instructions/manage-backup-plan) after the cluster is created.